David Weeks (designer)

-David Weeks (born on October 30, 1968) is an American designer of lighting, furniture, and household products.
+David Weeks (born October 30, 1968) is an American designer of lighting, furniture, and household products.

 Early life

 Originally from Athens, Georgia, Weeks studied painting and sculpture at the Rhode Island School of Design, where he earned a BFA.
 He then worked in the Manhattan studio of Ted Muehling before founding David Weeks Studio.
 Additionally, Weeks served as an adjunct professor at Parsons School of Design from 1998-2006, and in 2002 he was a visiting critic at Yale.

 David Weeks Studio

 Weeks established the New York-based David Weeks Studio in 1996.
 The studio specializes in producing lighting and furniture for both commercial and residential purposes.
 Its product lines include Sculpt, an upholstered collection; Sarus, a lighting collection for Ralph Pucci; updated Semana chairs for Habitat UK; and new consumer products for Areaware and Kikkerland.

 The Studio also designs custom lighting, furniture, sculpture, and interiors.
 Its commissioned projects include work for clients such as Barneys New York, Kate Spade, Saks Fifth Avenue, MGM Grand Las Vegas, Hard Rock Hotel Las Vegas, and Bliss Spa.

 David Weeks Studio lighting is featured in the apartment of Serena van der Woodsen, a character in the TV series Gossip Girl, as well as the 2007 film Interview.